We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A 2019 study that reviewed the effects of full hemp extract CBD in people with chronic pain found that it helped improve their symptoms.
 More than half of the participants could reduce or stop taking opioids for pain management after using CBD for eight weeks.

+2020 research also found that full-spectrum CBD may have anti-inflammatory and pain-relieving effects.
 However, there is an overall lack of evidence that any type of CBD relieves pain most effectively.

-Work with a healthcare professional to address how best to treat or manage pain.
+People can work with a healthcare professional to address how best to treat or manage pain.
 A doctor can also describe whether CBD is advisable.

-Broad-spectrum CBD only contains trace amounts of THC, which means people may not notice as strong effects as they would with full-spectrum CBD.
+Broad-spectrum CBD contains trace amounts of THC, which means people may not notice as strong effects as they would with full-spectrum CBD.

 Full-spectrum CBD contains all the compounds present in the cannabis plant, while CBD isolate is the pure form of CBD.